Factors influencing moving costs from Yonkers to Bostontoggle

 • Weather: Boston summers are typically warm and humid, while winters are cold and stormy, with occasional periods of heavy snow.
 Spring and fall are usually cool to mild.

 • State licensing: Moving companies in Massachusetts are required to obtain a license from the Massachusetts Department of Public Utilities โ€“ Transportation Oversight Division to provide local and intrastate moving services in Massachusetts movers must carry adequate cargo insurance and publicly file their tariffs required to list the services they provide and the cost for each.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

 Where to live in Boston